The Fly Fishing Obsession: Part 2

 Little did I know that fly fishing would be my rock when my fiancé broke up with me for the last time in December.
 He had told me on multiple occasions that I needed to go out and do more things by myself as I was too dependent on him for my happiness (not sure that was entirely accurate).
 This may have been the reason that I jumped 100% into fly fishing as Nati, the Goldendoodle and I could do it by ourselves.
 Leaving him to sit on the couch being introverted.

 It took that moment in December to realize just how lucky I had been to stumble into an amazing community.
-Continue reading “The Fly Fishing Obsession: Part 2”
+Learn More “The Fly Fishing Obsession: Part 2”

 How to Choose the Right Location to Fly Fish